All Episodes

 And let me ask you this.

-How many Democrat Party constituencies already live barely above the poverty line, have lived there all their lives, and are still, after twenty or thirty years waiting for the Democrats to make things better.
+How many Democrat Party constituencies already live barely above the poverty line, have lived there all their lives, and are still, after 20 or 30 years, waiting for the Democrats to make things better?

-So some of them are never gonna get the whole notion is not sustainable.
+So some of them are never going to get the whole notion it's not sustainable.

-So what's gonna ultimately make them happy is when you and your husband live a life that is closer to their existence.
+So what's going to ultimately make them happy is when you and your husband live a life that is closer to their existence.

 They want to slice people at the top down to size.